yasushi-saito/inlined_hash_table/README.md

 ## Installation

-The library consists of a single header file with no extra dependencies.
+The library consists of a single header file with no extra dependency.
 Just copy it to where you want.

 The cmakefiles are for unittests, and you can ignore them.